| |

 Stirring buttermilk into flour with a wooden spoon.

-Pour buttermilk into the flour mixture and stir.
-The dough will become “shaggy” once the buttermilk starts to react with the baking powder.
+1. Pour buttermilk into the flour mixture and stir with a wooden spoon.
+The dough will become “shaggy” as the buttermilk reacts with the baking powder.

-It’s baking chemistry at its finest – baking soda is a base and buttermilk is an acid and when the two get together, they create carbon dioxide bubbles.
+It’s baking chemistry at its finest – baking powder is a base, and buttermilk is an acid, and when the two get together, they create carbon dioxide bubbles.
 That is what helps to make the biscuits rise.

 Mixed butter swim biscuit dough in a glass bowl with a wooden spoon.

-Now place 9 spoonfuls of biscuit dough into the pool of butter, aka butter bath.
+1. Place 9 spoonfuls of biscuit batter into the pan of melted butter, aka butter bath.
 I place 3 rows of 3.
 This makes it easier for the butter to get in between the biscuits.
-Alternatively, you can just place all of the dough into the butter and create one ginormous biscuit.
-You can later cut that biscuit into however many biscuits you would like.
+Alternatively, you can place all of the batter into the butter and create one ginormous biscuit.
+You can later cut that biscuit with a sharp knife or bench scraper into however many biscuits you would like.

 Unbaked biscuit dough in a white ceramic baking dish.